TeemuKoivisto/example-kubernetes-stack/README.md

 To create the stack first you have to build the images with `./build-images.sh`

 Then launch the cluster with either `docker-compose up` or `docker-compose -d up` to run it as a daemon.

+The app will be running at http://localhost:9443 and http://localhost:9080 (which should redirect to 9443) reverse proxying the requests to the Node appserver and Nginx webserver.
+Also the API address http://localhost:9600 is open for testing purposes.